-- ► The move completes without error. - ➤ You toggle the Hold_Move control bit in the Network Output Data.
+- ➤ The move completes without error. - ➤ You toggle the Hold_Move control bit in the Network Output Data.
 This will abort the command and the axis will decelerate at the programmed rate until it reaches the Starting Speed.
 At this point, the motor will stop.
 Note that Find Home commands cannot be restarted once held.

 - > The Immediate Stop bit makes a $0 \rightarrow 1$ transition in the Network Input Data. - > An inactive-to-active transition on an input configured as an E-Stop Input. - The overtravel limit associated with travel in the opposite direction is activated. i.e. Activating the CCW limit during a CW Find Home command.
-This can occur if the overtravel limits are not wired to the SMD34E2 correctly, or if both overtravel limits are activated while the unit is trying to find the home position.
+This can occur if the overtravel limits are not wired to the SMD17E2 correctly, or not configured correctly when the unit was configured.